Do you have a tip for a story Neutral Ground News should cover? Read on, fwend!

 This boring information lays out what NGN does, who we are, and what it is that we expect from submitters who hope to grace our pages with whatever twisted ideas they come up with for a story.

 We publish what you might call “imitation” or “fake” news, whether it be based on parody, satire, or just plain ol’ rumor-milling.
 We’ve had tons of people send us legitimate news, but we’re not a legitimate source—at all.
 We make up things.
 In fact, we make up a lot.

 Neutral Ground News is a satirical online entertainment publication that focuses primarily on the people, places and things in the city of New Orleans and surrounding areas.
 This website is for an immature audience 18+ years of age.
 We’re staffed by individuals who may or may not have been dropped on their heads as babies or inadvertently inhale dangerous fumes in their spare time.
 Either way, our writers possess a unique outlook on the world — often one that does not align with reality and which some readers may find amusing-ish.

 What We Expect

-Think you have a great idea for a NGN story?
+Think you have a great idea for an NGN story?
 We’d love to hear how not right you in the head you are.
-Send us a short outline of your idea that’s about 150-250 words, give or take, NOT the full story.
+Send us a short outline of your idea in about 2-3 sentences, give or take, NOT the full story.
 Our best stories are typically short and sweet with a great headline that draws readers in.
 Include a few headline options with your outline.